Masterzach32/ins-quiktest/README.md

 1. If enabled, apply settings to the INS over COM1 using app/ldprm.
 1. Initiate data collection over COM1, then COM2, then COM3.
 1. Exit and return an error code to the master if any errors are encountered.

+## util/ping.sh

+A utility application which looks for nodes on the LAN, using the hostnames provided in global.conf.

+## util/usbconf.sh

+A Bash script that aids the user in the creation of hardware configuration files, like those found in config/.